SinaEhsanzadeh/SinaEhsanzadeh/README.md

 ###

 I'm Sina and I am currently studying Computer Science.
+I have experience in coding in C, C#, Java, and Python.

-I also am an aspiring game developer.
+I also am an aspiring game developer, having a project on Unity and also experience working on Godot.

-Binary needs to end, trinary is the future.

 ###